Uptime Tests

 How do the uptime tests work?

-When uptime tests are added into a Tyk cluster, a single node will elect itself as master.
-Masters stay in this state using a dead man’s switch, by keeping a key active in Redis.
-Masters are re-elected or confirmed every few seconds.
-If one node stops or fails, another can detect the failure and elect itself master.
+When uptime tests are added into a Tyk cluster, a single Gateway will elect itself as primary.
+Gateways remain as primary using a dead man’s switch, by keeping a key active in Redis.
+Primaries are re-elected or confirmed every few seconds.
+If one Gateway stops or fails, another can detect the failure and elect itself as the primary.

-The master node will then run the uptime tests allocated to the cluster (shard group).
+The primary Gateway will then run the uptime tests allocated to the cluster (shard group).

-The node running the uptime test will have a worker pool defined so that it can execute tests simultaneously every few seconds determined by a node-configurable interval loop.
+The Gateway running the uptime test will have a worker pool defined so that it can execute tests simultaneously every few seconds determined by a Gateway-configurable interval loop.
 Depending on how many uptime tests are being run, this worker pool should be increased or decreased as needed.

 Initial configuration